 These candy-like lozenges can feel soothing and help calm a cough, at least temporarily.
 And if the symptoms are particularly severe, some people may eat a lot of cough drops.

-Although it is difficult to overdose on them, there are some things to consider before using cough drops or consuming excessive amounts of them.
+Although it is difficult to overdose on them, there are some things to consider before using cough drops or consuming excessive amounts.

-Cough drops usually have 1 to 15 milligrams (mg) of menthol per drop.
+Cough drops usually have 5–10 milligrams (mg) of menthol per drop.
+Ingestion of pure menthol

 How many cough drops are too many?

-There is no standard limit to how many cough drops can be consumed.
-This is because the amount of menthol and other ingredients varies between brands.
+There is no standard limit to how many cough drops a person can consume.
+This is because the amount of menthol and other ingredients vary between brands.

 - sores in the mouth